salahu01/node_auth_sample/README.md

-# Project Title
+# Auth Sample

-A nice project with a nice description
+A nice project for front-end developers for learning authentication (focused for flutter developers).

 ---
 ## Requirements